WannierBSE/WannierBSE-MATLAB-/README.md

 🌐 Product Overview
 WannierBSE is a high-performance computational suite engineered for solving the Bethe-Salpeter Equation (BSE) within the Wannier Tight-Binding (WTB) framework.
-Specifically optimized for 2D materials and heterostructures, WannierBSE bridges the gap between first-principles accuracy and model-scale efficiency.
+Specifically optimized for 2D materials, WannierBSE bridges the gap between first-principles accuracy and model-scale efficiency.

 By leveraging MATLAB’s robust numerical engine, the package enables researchers to simulate